rgabeflores/Home-Automation-Controller/README.md

 # IoT Controller
 Build an IoT controller using a RaspberryPi web server with Flask REST API on Nginx, Gunicorn, and Supervisor.
 Easily create API endpoints to install and control a local network of devices.
 The controller can be used with its default browser interface or any application capable of sending HTTP requests.

 > NOTE: This project is still under development.
-A few of its features are not fully implemented
+The fundamental concept is complete but a few of its features are not fully implemented.

 ## Installations
 * [Flask (Python)](http://flask.pocoo.org/docs/1.0/)